Understanding Enlarged Prostate (Benign Prostatic Hyperplasia – BPH)

 8. Reduce Sodium Intake

-• Impact: High sodium levels can increase blood pressure and fluid retention, potentially worsening BPH symptoms.
+• Impact: High sodium levels can increase blood pressure and lead to fluid retention, potentially exacerbating BPH symptoms.

 • Advice: Avoid processed foods, canned soups, and salty snacks.
 Opt for fresh, whole foods and use herbs and spices for flavoring.